solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/custom_auth/_index.md

 service and configure Gloo to use it to secure your Virtual Services.

 In this guide we will see how to create such a custom external auth service.
 For simplicity, we will implement an HTTP service.
-With minor adjustments, you should be able to use the contents of this guide to deploy gRPC server that implements the Envoy spec for an [external authorization server](https://github.com/envoyproxy/envoy/blob/master/api/envoy/service/auth/v2/external_auth.proto).
+With minor adjustments, you should be able to use the contents of this guide to deploy a gRPC server that implements the Envoy spec for an [external authorization server](https://github.com/envoyproxy/envoy/blob/master/api/envoy/service/auth/v2/external_auth.proto).

 ## Setup